danielcristho/docudocs/blog/2023-10-21-provisioning-multipass-instance-using-cloud-init.md

 ## Disclamer

-In Multipass, the Minikube image is available with Ubuntu 22.04, Docker, and Kubectl included .
+In Multipass, the Minikube image is available with Ubuntu 22.04, Docker, and Kubectl included.
 So in the article, I will use the Ubuntu 20.04 (focal) image and set it up from basic with minimum requirements.

 ## Overview